About us:

 Finally, the Members page on this website allows us to download unit forms and find other member-specific information.

-For both the unit and the public, we maintain Facebook and Flickr pages to publish After Action Reports and photos.
+For both the unit and the public, we maintain a Facebook page and try to publish After Action Reports and photos.

 Attaining a field leadership position:

-Some of our unit members have been nominated for and voted into a field leadership position.
+Our leadership are unit members who have been nominated for and voted into a field leadership position.
 These persons devote the hours (and sometimes the aggravation) required to help lead the unit and ensure we enjoy events in which we participate.
 If you'd like to become a field leader we welcome your enthusiasm for the hobby.
 These are some things to keep in mind as you contemplate this role:

 We don't take new members as officers or NCOs.
 We have only two officer positions, Captain and Lieutenant, and three NCO positions, a Sergeant and two Corporals.
 These positions are elected annually at our cooperate meetings.
 Our leadership is developed through time and experience in the ranks.
 They've usually been with the unit for many years, and officers have worked their way though the NCO ranks before being voted as an officer.
 All our leaders have spent many years in the hobby gaining the trust and confidence of our members who nominate and vote for them.